Search: 258 results

 Verse ConceptsTelling What People Said

-And David said to his men, Gird ye on every man his sword.
-And they girded on every man his sword; and David also girded on his sword: and there went up after David about four hundred men; and two hundred abode by the goods.
+And David said unto his men, Gird ye on every man his sword.
+And they girded on every man his sword; and David also girded on his sword: and there went up after David about four hundred men; and two hundred abode by the stuff.

 Verse ConceptsThe Number Two HundredFour To Five HundredFour And Five HundredBaggage